rayanah/level-3-project/dairy.md

 ###### **finish day 6**

 ## Day 7
- Suffering from using k8s with the microservices, starting with front end. and the front end stubborn to work.
+ Suffering from using k8s with the microservices, starting with front end. and the front-end stubborn to work.

 ## Day 8
- Still working in front end to deploy with k8s.
+ Still working in front-end to deploy with k8s.

 ## Day 9
  Finally the front end work from stuppid mistake.
-Shame to mension it,all the three days wasted, becuase the selector label are diffrent in the Deployement and Service.
-Next after finish from k8, try to deploy the front-end by tekton.
+Shame to mension it,all the three days wasted, becuase the selector label are diffrent in the Deployement and Service, that should be identical labels

+## Day 10

+I'am happy for today.I have the microservices work with k8s(orders/orders-db/catalouge/catalouge-db/carts/carts-db,payment).
+I had some problem with Catalogue and Payment thay was crash immedeatly,it's was strange in the biginning, But I used k8s logs and describe to understand the error why is happing, it shows tha I  got port 80 permission denied.
+In the begging I thought it was the wrong ports.
+But I search and show that I have to give the container "root as user" to work. so I delete the pods and build it again and the result was runnuing successfully :D thanks god.
+Also I had problem in Carts and it was old file, I didn't make push for the Carts before couble of days in githup, i know that becuase the error was familiar  :).